puppetlabs/puppetlabs-mysql/README.md

 #####`provider`

-Set backup implementation

-* `mysqldump`
-* `mysqlbackup`: MySQL Enterprise Backup
-* `xtrabackup`: Percona XtraBackup

-####mysql::backup::mysqldump

-Implements mysql::server::backup with mysqldump

-Backup type: Logical

-####mysql::backup::mysqlbackup

-Implements mysql::server::backup with MySQL Enterprise Backup from Oracle

-Backup type: Physical
+Sets the server backup implementation.
+Valid values are:

+* `mysqldump`: Implements backups with mysqldump.
+Backup type: Logical.
+This is the default value.
-For this you need the meb package, which is available in RPM and TAR format from Oracle.
-For Ubuntu you can use [meb-deb](https://github.com/dveeden/meb-deb) to create a package from an official tarball.
+* `mysqlbackup`: Implements backups with MySQL Enterprise Backup from Oracle.
+Backup type: Physical.
+To use this type of backup, you'll need the `meb` package, which is available in RPM and TAR formats from Oracle.
+For Ubuntu, you can use [meb-deb](https://github.com/dveeden/meb-deb) to create a package from an official tarball.

-####mysql::backup::xtrabackup

-Implements mysql::server::backup with XtraBackup from Percona
+* `xtrabackup`: Implements backups with XtraBackup from Percona.
+Backup type: Physical.

-Backup type: Physical

 ####mysql::server::monitor